SEND School Information Report

 |

-How is Arboretum Primary school accessible to children with SEND? |
+How is Arboretum Primary school accessible to children with SEND?
+What facilities you provide to help disabled children access your school? |

 How will we support your child when they are joining the school?
 Leaving the school?
 Or moving to another class? |